dylbinthedev/dylbinthedev.github.io/README.md

 - In nitoTV you need to add https://dylbinthedev.github.io/tvos
 - Note that the tvOS Repo is in beta and may not function correctly.

+## Update Loops in Cydia
+- Fuck Cydia, use a better package manager like Sileo,Installer or Zebra.

 ## Mirror Repositories
 - In addition to my own repo, I host mirror repo's too.
 - I host a mirror of CoolStar's RepoUnclutter project which is ModMyi and ZodTTD Repo combined with iOS 11+ compatible packages.
 I also host a mirror of Litten's Repo and Nepeta's old repo.